 Call 3–5 solar companies for free, itemized quotes.
 These quotes should describe all costs and specify the solar equipment included.
 Reviewing multiple quotes helps identify the most cost-effective option for your budget.

 Top-notch solar installations should come with strong workmanship and performance warranties.
 A workmanship warranty covers installation issues, such as cracks in the panels, poor alignment, or poor wiring.
 A performance guarantee ensures a minimum energy output.
-Comprehensive warranties indicate that a solar company believes in its work.
+Comprehensive guarantees indicate that a solar company believes in its work.

-Solar energy can help reduce your energy expenses.
-Be sure to consider these aspects when judging the cost and value of solar panels.
+Solar can help you lower electricity bills over time.
+Be sure to consider these aspects when considering the final cost and value of solar panels.

 Incentive Amount: